kiln/flourish-api-demo-control-sheet/README.md

-# Flourish control sheet demo
+# Flourish generic control sheet demo

 Using a control sheet allows the user to configure Flourish charts via a spreadsheet to quickly build out many charts with the Flourish Live API.